COVID-19 in Seville: Scenes from a lockdown lifted

 Plaza del Altozano Triana

 Seville seems to have one foot firmly in the past and another stepping towards the future.
 It’s constantly changing within its parameters but hold true to its values and customs.
-In eight years, I’ve explored every inch of the city center and a number of barrios, become a fierce supporter of a local team, learned the lingo and have come to feel like one of them.
+In eighteen years, I’ve explored every inch of the city center and a number of barrios, become a fierce supporter of a local team, learned the lingo and have come to feel like one of them – I am even in the process of getting a Spanish passport.

 Challenge me on anything, and you’ll give me something to do at the weekend!
 Or, if you liked this post and want to take it with you, why not download the GPSMyCity app and purchase the GPS-enabled guide?
 Your dollars help run this site!